-Your team will also honor iconic gay bars with a mini lavender cocktail session and play Pride month trivia.
-This experience is NOT a lecture, but an interactive experience.
+Your team will also learn together and engage in friendly competition as you play Pride Month trivia.
+This experience is NOT a lecture, but an interactive session.
 It is a unique celebration of LGBTQ+ history.

 Learn more and book your experience here.